Snickerdoodles Uncovered: Sweet Spice Science (2026)

 • 2 tablespoons ground cinnamon, divided

-1. Preheat your oven to 375°F (190°C).
-Line two baking sheets with parchment paper or silicone mats to ensure an even bake and easy cookie removal.
+Preheat your oven to 375°F (190°C).
+Line two baking sheets with parchment or silicone mats for consistent heat transfer.

-3. Add the eggs one at a time, beating well after each addition to incorporate air and develop the cookie’s texture.
+2. Add eggs one at a time, beating after each addition until smooth.
+Keep the mixture well emulsified.

-6. Mix the rolling sugar: Combine the ¼ cup granulated sugar with 1 tablespoon of cinnamon in a shallow bowl.
+5. Make the cinnamon coating by mixing ¼ cup sugar with 1 tablespoon cinnamon in a shallow bowl.

 Chef’s Notes: Tips for Success

-• Adjust sugar ratios: For a less sweet cookie, reduce the sugar in the dough by ¼ cup and increase the cinnamon in the rolling mixture by 1 teaspoon.
+• Adjust sugar ratios: For less sweetness, reduce dough sugar by ¼ cup and add 1 teaspoon to the rolling mixture.

-• make-ahead tip: Dough balls can be frozen on baking sheets, then stored in a freezer bag for up to 1 month.
-Bake from frozen adding a couple extra minutes.
+• Make-ahead: Freeze rolled dough balls on a tray, then transfer to a freezer bag for up to 1 month.
+Bake from frozen and add 2 minutes.

 Serving Suggestions